alexjeen/Roundcube-AutoLogin/README.md

 ```

 2. Using script as is:
-Just place the RoundcubeAutoLogin.php on your webserver, e.g. in the roundcube diretory,
+Just place the RoundcubeAutoLogin.php on your webserver, e.g. in the roundcube directory,
 include this form in you HMTL code and let it point to where you placed the script.

 ```